 Now that you’ve learned to stretch your groin, you want to start adding in exercises to strengthen the adductors.

 The best way to do that is choosing exercises that get you moving in the front plane.
 One of my favorites is the lateral lunge.
+Check out my complete guide on lateral lunges here.

 When you first start doing this exercise, stick to body weight only and see how your groin pain feels.